Proportionally Representative Clustering: Introduction

 In such a (centroid {selection}) clustering problem, there are two versions of the problem.
-In the \emph{discrete} version, $\M$ is a finite set.
-In the \emph{unconstrained} or \emph{continuous} setting, $\M=\X$.
-We first focus on the unconstrained setting as done by \citet{MiSh20a}. {Later we discuss how our concepts and ideas extend to the discrete setting.} For a location $i$ and set of locations $S {\subseteq \M}$, we will denote $\min_{c\in S}d(i,c)$ as $d(i,S)$. {Standard clustering solutions include $k$-center, $k$-medians, and $k$-means.}\footnote{ {The $k$-center solution outputs a subset $Y\in \arg\min_{W\subseteq \M, |W|=k} \max_{i\in \N} d(i,W)$.
+In the \emph{discrete} version, { the set of candidate centers $\M$ is a finite subset of $\X$.} In the \emph{unconstrained} or \emph{continuous} setting, $\M=\X$.
+We first focus on the unconstrained setting as done by \citet{MiSh20a}. {Later we discuss how our concepts and ideas extend to the discrete setting.} For a location $i$ and set of locations $S \subseteq \M$, we will denote $\min_{c\in S}d(i,c)$ as $d(i,S)$. {Standard clustering solutions include $k$-center, $k$-medians, and $k$-means.}\footnote{ {The $k$-center solution outputs a subset $Y\in \arg\min_{W\subseteq \M, |W|=k} \max_{i\in \N} d(i,W)$.
 The $k$-medians solution outputs a subset $Y\in \arg\min_{W\subseteq \M, |W|=k} \sum_{i\in \N} d(i,W)$.
-The $k$-means solution outputs a subset $Y\in \arg\min_{W\subseteq \M, |W|=k} \sum_{i\in \N} d(i,W)^2$.}} {These standard objectives can be viewed as achieving some form of global welfare but are not well-suited for proportional representational and fairness concerns.} They are also NP-hard~(see, e.g.,\citep{MeSu84a,ADH+09a}).
+The $k$-means solution outputs a subset $Y\in \arg\min_{W\subseteq \M, |W|=k} \sum_{i\in \N} d(i,W)^2$.}} {These standard objectives can be viewed as achieving some form of global welfare but are not well-suited for proportional representational and fairness concerns.} The problems of computing outcomes optimising these objectives are also NP-hard~\citep{MeSu84a,ADH+09a}.

+We seek a suitable concept for clustering that captures general fairness principles such as non-discrimination, equality of opportunity, and equality of outcome.
+In many applications, the data points correspond to real individuals or their positions or opinions.
+Such individuals may expect the clustering {outcome} to capture natural fairness requirements. { Previous axiomatic studies of clustering have measured fair representation by the distance from each data point to the nearest centroid.
+We initiate a proportional representation perspective on fairness in clustering.
+In capturing this desiderata axiomatically, we require a property in which representation guarantees depend on the number {(or proportion)} of data points and how ``tightly'' they are clustered together.